 If you manage a commercial property and you’re weighing whether your residential painter can stretch into a bigger job, Medias Painting LLC can walk you through what changes when the building scales up.

-Our commercial painting contractors carry the right paperwork, training, and insurance that property managers expect.
-So we bid against your scope.
+Our commercial painting contractors carry the paperwork, training, and insurance property managers expect.
+We bid against your scope.
 We schedule around your tenants.
-And we close out projects with the records your asset team needs.
+We close out projects with the records your asset team needs.
 Pricing is clear and built around your actual building, not a square-foot guess.

 Call 540-210-1363 for a walkthrough and bid.
-We’ll tell you straight if your project fits a residential crew or if it belongs with a commercial painting company that handles the difference between commercial and residential painting every day.
-The right commercial painting company protects your tenants, your timeline, and your bottom line.
+We’ll tell you straight if your project fits a residential crew or if it belongs with a commercial painting company.
+The right contractor protects your tenants, your timeline, and your bottom line.